superblk/ec2-actions-runner/README.md

 # ec2-linux-runner

-Composite actions for managing an on-demand, self-hosted GitHub actions repository runner (Linux on EC2)
+⚠️ This is a new project and is very experimental

-WARNING: this is a new project and is very experimental
+Composite actions for starting and stopping an on-demand, self-hosted GitHub actions repository runner (Linux on EC2).